Cross-Validated Loss-Based Covariance Matrix Estimator Selection in High Dimensions: Simulation Study

 \subsection{Simulation Study Results}

-To examine empirically the optimality results of Theorem \ref{thm1}, we computed analytically, for each replication, the cross-validated conditional risk differences of the cross-validated selection, $\hat{k}_{p_n,n}$, and the cross-validated oracle selection, $\tilde{k}_{p_n, n}$, using as candidates the estimators in Table~\ref{table:sim-hyperparams}.
-We note that no penalty is attributed to estimators generating rank-deficient estimates, like the sample covariance matrix when $J > n$, though this limitation is generally of practical importance.
-When the situation dictates that the resulting estimate must be positive-definite, the library of candidates should be assembled accordingly.

-From the cross-validated conditional risk differences, the Monte Carlo expectations of the risk differences stratified by $n$, $J/n$, and the covariance model were computed.
-The ratios of the expected risk differences are presented in Figure~\ref{sim:conv-in-exp}.
-These results make clear that, for virtually all models considered, the estimator chosen by our proposed cross-validated selection procedure has a risk difference asymptotically identical on average to that of the cross-validated oracle.
+To examine empirically the optimality results of Theorem \ref{thm1}, we computed analytically, for each replication, the cross-validated conditional risk differences of the cross-validated selection, $\hat{k}_{p_n,n}$, and the cross-validated oracle selection, $\tilde{k}_{p_n, n}$.
+The Monte Carlo expectations of the risk differences stratified by $n$, $J/n$, and the covariance model were computed from the cross-validated conditional risk differences.
+The ratios of the expected risk differences are presented in Figure~\ref{sim:conv-in-exp}A. These results make clear that, for virtually all models considered, the estimator chosen by our proposed cross-validated selection procedure has a risk difference asymptotically identical on average to that of the cross-validated oracle.

-A stronger result, corresponding to Equation~\eqref{thm1:convergence-in-prob} of Theorem~\ref{thm1}, is presented in Figure~\ref{sim:conv-in-prob}.
+A stronger result, corresponding to Equation~\eqref{thm1:convergence-in-prob} of Theorem~\ref{thm1}, is presented in the Online Supplement's Figure~\ref{supp:sim:conv-in-prob}.
 For all but Models 1 and 8, we find that our algorithm's selection is virtually equivalent to the cross-validated oracle selection for $n \geq 200$ and $J/n \geq 0.5$.
 Even for Model 8, in which the covariance matrices are more difficult to estimate due to their dense structures, we find that our selector identifies the optimal estimator with probability tending to $1$ for $n \geq 200$ and $J/n = 5$.

-More impressive still are the results presented in Figure~\ref{sim:asymptotic-optimality} that characterize the full-dataset conditional risk difference ratios.
+More impressive still are the results presented in Figure~\ref{sim:conv-in-exp}B that characterize the full-dataset conditional risk difference ratios.
 For all covariance matrix models considered, with the exception of Model 1, our procedure's selections attain near asymptotic optimality for moderate values of $n$ and $J/n$.
 This suggests that our loss-based estimator selection approach's theoretical guarantee, as outlined in Corollary~\ref{full-dataset-result}, is achievable in many practical settings.